Sriyaben/Visualisation-Dashboar/README.md

-As a part of intership I have prepared data visualisation dashboard but I have used different tools.
+As a part of intership I have prepared data visualisation dashboard and I have uploaded zip file.